pramnora/python/README.md

 ...a 3D cylinder shape should appear inside of your 'default' web browser;
 the which 3D shape you can then manipulate by clicking on it using your mouse 'right' button;
-thus, allowing you drag the 3D shape however you please.
+thus, allowing you drag the 3D shape around however you please.

 -----